 Copy and paste it into any browser to view your PowerBI Robots playlist running.
 You can also set the interval between images from this screen.

-Thank you for your using PowerBI Robots and making it through this (extensive) 101.
+Thank you for using our product and making it through this (extensive) PowerBI Robots 101 guide.